MaciAC/VideoCoding_S2/README.md

 **Task 2:** Extract the YUV histogram from the previous BBB video you’ve done and create a new video with both images at the same time.

-**Task 3:** Resize the BBB video into 4 differentsvideo outputs (doesn’t need to be at the same time):
+**Task 3:** Resize the BBB video into 4 different video outputs (doesn’t need to be at the same time):

 * 720p
 * 480p